Glue Brick

 Oil can be applied to some metals to stop them from rusting.
 To get a good bond, this oil needs to be removed first before applying the adhesive.
 Adisolve is ideal at removing oil, grease, tar & many other stubborn deposits.

-Scratching the surface of the metal can help an adhesive stick to metal better.
-If the surface of the metal is scratched then clean it to remove any loose debris.
+Additionally, scratching the surface of the metal can help the adhesive stick better.
+Be sure to clean the surface after scratching to remove any loose debris.

 How to stick plastic to brick